 After the age of 40, a lot of men experience problems with their vision, which can lead to a lower quality of life due to impaired and blurry vision.

 Presbyopia occurs naturally with age and progresses gradually between the ages of 41 and 60.
 Going to an optometrist regularly can provide a man with appropriate options to maintain their vision with the use of glasses or contact lenses.
-Other options, such as surgical replacement of the lens, are also available if vision loss is severe.
+Other options, such as the surgical replacement of the lens, are also available if vision loss is severe.

 9. Loss of Hearing